 The TimberTech Championship continues a longstanding tradition of professional golf in South Florida.
-Debuting in 2007 as the Allianz Championship, the tournament has always been featured at the Old Course at Broken Sound.
-Regarded as one the PGA TOUR Champions Professionals’ favorite stops all year, the tournament and TimberTech, an outdoor living brand by The AZEK Company, are honored to welcome the top 54 PGA TOUR Champions competitors to Boca Raton as they battle in the semifinal tournament of the Charles Schwab Cup Playoffs.
+Debuting in 2007 as the Allianz Championship, the tournament has previously been featured at the Old Course at Broken Sound but is excited to move to the Royal Palm Yacht & Country Club.
+Regarded as one the PGA TOUR Champions Professionals’ favorite stops all year, the tournament and TimberTech, an outdoor living brand by The AZEK Company, are honored to welcome the top 54 PGA TOUR Champions competitors to Boca Raton as they battle in the semifinal tournament of the Charles Schwab Cup Playoffs this year for the first time at the Royal Palm Yacht & Country Club.

 DatesOctober 31 - November 6, 2022